-The undersigned human rights, religious, and civil liberties groups strongly urge you to veto the National Defense Authorization Act for Fiscal Year 2013-if it impedes your ability to close Guantanamo, by restricting the Executive Branch's authority to transfer detainees for repatriation or resettlement in foreign countries or for prosecution in federal criminal court.
-The House of Representatives passed a version of the NDAA that restricts all transfers out of Guantanamo for the full fiscal year, while the Senate version of the bill restricts transfers overseas.
-We urge you to veto the NDAA if any of these restrictions are included in the final bill sent to you by Congress.
+The undersigned human rights, religious, and civil liberties groups strongly urge you to veto the National Defense Authorization Act for Fiscal Year 2013 (NDAA)-if the conference bill, which is being negotiated now, impedes your ability to close Guantanamo.
+Specifically, we urge you to veto the NDAA conference bill if it restricts the Executive Branch's authority to transfer detainees for repatriation or resettlement in foreign countries or for prosecution in federal criminal court.
+The House of Representatives passed a version of the NDAA that restricts all transfers out of Guantanamo for the full fiscal year, while the Senate version of the bill restricts transfers overseas and includes a permanent ban on transfers to the United States, even for prosecution in federal criminal court.
+We urge you to veto the NDAA if any of these restrictions are included in the final bill sent to you by Congress. $^{\rm 1}$